JakubPolanowski/Touchpad-Toggle/README.md

 # Touchpad_toggle

 This is a shell script that will toggle a laptop's touchpad on and off.
-The script was written so that the manufacturer of the laptop (or touchpad) does not matter.
+The script was written so that the manufacturer of the laptop/touchpad does not matter.

 # Installation

 ## Dependencies

-Requires xinput, which every if not almost every Linux distro should have by default
+* Requires `xinput` (odds are most Linux distro have it pre-installed)

+## Installing

-Simply git clone or download the zip then set permissions via sudo chmod a+x
+Simply make the script executable, this can be done via `sudo chmod a+x Touchpad_toggle`

-#Usage

-Simply run the command, provided that there is a touchpad, the script will toggle it off or on.
-If you run the command in a terminal, it will output what it has done, ex. "touchpad disabled".
+# Usage

+This script can be either used manually in a terminal or bound to a hotkey in your preferred Window Manager/Desktop Environment (recommended)

+The script has no parameters, simply run the command and depending if the touchpad is enabled or disabled, the output is either "trackpad disabled" or "trackpad enabled".

-Rather than using this command in a terminal, I recommend binding it to a key, such as XF86TouchpadToggle (aka the touchpad media key, provided your laptop has one).
+When it comes to binding it to a hotkey, a good option is XF86TouchpadToggle, which represents the toggle touchpad media key on most laptops - provided said laptop has the key.